sbrems/FEROS/README.md

 ```
 You may set activity_indicators=True to return things like the Halpha index.
 This is still experimental and might return wrong results.
+The results will be stored in observation_summary.csv in your log_dir